 Becoming a CFP is certainly a smart career move if you are good at math and communicate and relate well with people.
 The test is easier than many other certification exams and the pay is more than the national median.

 If you are seeking a higher paying career, becoming a CFA may be the route you wish to further investigate.
-The annual median base salary for CFA charterholders is approximately $180,000.
-That is before any extra compensation, such as bonuses and commissions.
-On the high end, including bonuses, CFAs can make up to $300,000 per year.
+The annual median base + bonus salary for CFA Charterholders is approximately $180,000 to $210,000.
+On the high end, CFAs can make up to $300,000 per year.

 Conclusion